 You need sound absorption when you want to improve the acoustics of the room.
 By doing this you are, basically, reducing the echo because it is being absorbed, and all you get is an audible and clear sound within the room.

-To put it in this way, sound absorption presents the loss of sound energy because sound waves are absorbed by sound absorbing products placed on places such as walls, ceilings, floors.
+To put it in this way, sound absorption happens when there is a loss of sound energy due to sound waves being absorbed by sound absorbing products placed on places such as walls, ceilings, floors.

 However, the sound made in one room can be audible in another room since the sound absorbing material only reduces an echo but it does not block it.